 The venerable Swedish naturalist Carolus Linnaeus was unsure what to make of the edible dormouse, confessing that it might’ve been alpine marmot or hamster.
 It was only thanks to the detailed description in a letter from Italian naturalist Giovanni Antonio Scopoli, in April 1763, that Linnaeus was able to include it among the squirrels, as Sciurus glis, in the 12th edition of his Systema Naturae, published three years later.
 The dormouse was subsequently reclassified into its own genus, Glis – glis from the Latin gliris, meaning ‘a dormouse’.
 There is still some argument among taxonomists over whether Glis is valid, or whether it should be moved into the Myoxus genus.
 The IUCN’s opinion is that it should remain as Glis, owing largely to how widely entrenched this name has become, although some authors continue to refer to it as Myoxus glis.

-Unlike its cousin, the Hazel dormouse (Muscardinus avellanarius), the Edible dormouse is not a native to Britain’s countryside.
+Unlike its cousin, the Hazel dormouse (Muscardinus avellanarius), the Edible dormouse is not a native of Britain’s countryside.
 The historical documentation we have suggests that some Glis imported from Hungary were released into Tring Park in Hertfordshire by Lord Rothschild “on or about February 4th, 1902”, although some naturalists have questioned this date, given that dormice hibernate until April.
 Regardless, the introduction was a success and the animals turned out to be quite prolific.
 By the mid-1920s they were a relatively common sight around the Park and, in 1926, 39 were caught in Pendley Manor near Tring.
 Sightings were made in Bedfordshire and Buckinghamshire in the early 1930s and by the end of the decade the dormice had made it into Worcestershire and Wiltshire.
 Despite having proliferated within the Home Counties and with some unconfirmed reports from elsewhere, including in the New Forest where they were apparently deliberately released, quite why the Edible dormouse hasn’t spread further remains a bit of a mystery, although it may be related to our increasingly fragmented woodlands.

 The English name “edible dormouse” derives from the Roman’s habit of eating them.
 According to Dan Eatherley, in his Invasive Aliens, these rodents were kept in earthenware (terracotta) jars called gliaria or dolia and fattened up on walnuts, chestnuts, acorns and currants before being stuffed for cooking – roasted and rolled in honey and poppy seeds.
 The gliaria were often cooled with water to induce hibernation, therefore prolonging the “shelf life” of the contents.
 The Gauls and Etruscans apparently also considered this species a delicacy.